rgehrsitz/rex/README.md

 - type: the supported action type, `updateStore`.
 Unsupported action types are rejected during compilation.
-- fact: a string identifying the fact to update or send.
+- target: a string identifying the fact to update.
 Based on the way Redis works, the recommendation is 'channel ' for the naming of facts.
-- value: the value to update or send.
+- value: the value to update.
-- customProperty: an optional object containing custom properties for the action.

 ### Scripting